 Since the emergence of Lary Bird and Majic Johnson in the early 80s, the NBA's popularity never stopped to grow.
 And when Michael Jordan came into the league, especially since his first title with the Bulls and the Olympic Dream Team, the NBA became a truly global sport.

-This popularity reflected in cinema.
+This popularity reflected in the cinema.
 Here is the chart that shows the number of basketball movies produced each decade.

 The numbers speak for themselves - there were more movies produced during the 90s than all the decades prior combined.
 That's what we call "the Michael Jordan effect."
 This trend continued in the new millennia, although it followed the exponential growth of the movie production since 2000.